ilyadorosh/Egora/README.md

 Remove the ; from ;extension=pdo_mysql.so

 register on Egora
-Either set up a mailing service, or change a database for your user entry
+Either set up a mailing service (Mailgun), or change a database for your user entry
 ```SQL
 use laravel;
 select * from users;